GOPS CREATIV :: REDISCOVERING MY LOST PASSIONS

 FACES OF INDIA :: UNITY MEETS DIVERSITY

-As my solo journey through rural India continues, I come across people from different walks of life every day.
-India is believed to be a land of mystery, history, magic, festivals, mythology and what not ?!
-It is said that the search for India led to the discovery of America.
-I felt every distinct face in India has a different kind of charm and I never missed a chance to capture those enchanting expressions.
-Here are a few of my favourites…
+As my solo journey through rural India continues, I encounter people from various walks of life daily.
+India is often regarded as a land of mystery, history, magic, festivals, and mythology, among other things.
+It is said that the quest for India led to the discovery of America.
+I found that each unique face in India possesses a different kind of charm, and I never missed an opportunity to capture those enchanting expressions.
+Here are a few of my favorites:

 HAMPI, WHERE RUINS COME ALIVE !